Samuel6710/Metroid-Prime-Randomizer-Weeklies/README.md

 [Echoes Odd Weekly Settings](https://github.com/Uncle-Reggie/Metroid-Prime-Randomizer-Weeklies/blob/main/Echoes/echoes-odd-weekly-settings-current.rdvpreset)\
 [Echoes Even Weekly Settings](https://github.com/Uncle-Reggie/Metroid-Prime-Randomizer-Weeklies/blob/main/Echoes/echoes-even-weekly-settings-current.rdvpreset)

-Version zips will be iterated with dates for posterity of old presets.\
-To download individual files, use the RAW button and then right-click -> save as.
-Make sure to remove the ".txt" that automatically appends to the end of the file.
+*To download individual files, use the RAW button and then right-click -> save as.
+Make sure to remove the ".txt" that automatically appends to the end of the file.*\

 # Maintainers